|

 Replacing the resistor with two more IR LED's will keep the GL

+pin loaded and will increase the amount of IR light.
 Using the IR test circuit with three LED's would be sufficient

 if all you wanted was to tell if there was something immediately in front